spicynick111/FinForge-/README.md

-# AI Finance Platform
+# FinForge

-A modern financial management application built with Next.js, Prisma, and Tailwind CSS.
-This platform helps users track expenses, manage budgets, and gain insights into their financial health.
+A modern financial management platform built with Next.js, Prisma, and Tailwind CSS.
+FinForge helps users track expenses, manage budgets, and gain insights into their financial health.

 ## Features